nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 **Photos:** Photos are often uploaded to the [Curnow Facebook page](https://www.facebook.com/minnesotavoyageur).

-**Awards:** Top 10 men and women receive a pottery mug; all finishers receive a medal.
+**Awards:** The top ten men, women, and nonbinary finishers receive a pottery mug; all finishers receive a medal.

 # Race rules